ChrisBurkett/ClaudeStrike/README.md

 AI-Powered Pentesting Assistant with MCP Integration for Kali Linux

-By: Christopher M. Burkett (ChrisFightsFun)
+By: Christopher M. Burkett (CyberAndFires)

 ## Features